jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: No, if you do the proper diet and you put that meat and the honey and saliva on your... in the area, it will mend without that.

 Q: [unintelligible]

 A: Oh yeah.
 I ripped all of mine completely off of here.
 We were up in a ball here.
 Twice I did it.
 In dance class.
 And, you know, I tripped on the stage.
 And they would just ball up here.
 And I just put the meat on it, the honey and saliva.
 And I was twenty-four.
 I was at the British American Drama Academy at Stanford.
 You know, it was summer stock.
-Richard Dreyfuss, Marcia Mason, Ann Jackson, and Ted [unintelligible], our teachers, our professors.
+Richard Dreyfuss, Marsha Mason, Anne Jackson, and Ted [unintelligible], our teachers, our professors.
 This was a one-time thing.
 I was not going to miss out on it.
 Because I had, you know, my whole rib, my ankle was torn.
 They said, you are not getting on this stage.
 I did my dances, my plies, I did jumps, I did everything.
-Even with the [unintelligible].
+Even with the tear.
 And within two weeks, it had all grown back.
 Just grew back on its own.

-Q: [unintelligible]
+Q: So what's the regimen?

 A: We need to eat meat twice a day.
 And just with about two thumb-sized amounts of pineapple with it.
 And lots of butter and honey.
 Lots of butter and honey.

 Q: [unintelligible]

 A: You got that from my book?

 Q: Yeah. [unintelligible]

 A: That was for the minerals back in those days.
 It did work, but it wasn't quite as fast as the cheese.
 So, I used the cheese rather than the germinated grain.

 Q: [unintelligible]

 A: Do you have a question?
 Do you have a question?

 Q: [unintelligible]

 A: Yes.

 Q: [unintelligible]

 A: You have to tell me your symptoms, because each person's vitiligo is different.

 Q: [unintelligible]

 A: Michael Jackson got it because of all the chemical lifts that he did.
 Okay.
 It's always when you have that kind of vitiligo, and there's no dry skin involved with it.
 Then what it is, is your body, that place on your body is removing bone, starting to eat your bone away to get the minerals.
 And that causes a heavy vitamin D absorption in that area.
 Doesn't mean you're not getting sun there.
 It means the body's absorbing any tan that you will get immediately, any light that comes in, and transforms that fat into a vitamin D. It absorbs it immediately, and leaves that area white.
 Because if you've been on a good diet, and you're eating cheese with some pineapple, then you're able to get enough minerals, so your body isn't eating your bone to do it.
 I had it terribly when I had cancer of the blood and bone.
 I had spots that would just be white instantly, and never get sunshine.
 And that was because my bone was disintegrating because of the cancer.
 But as soon as I was able to reverse the bone cancer, it stopped.

-Q: So [unintelligible]?
+Q: So then [unintelligible], you're saying more cheese with pineapple?

 A: Yeah, more cheese.
 And if you have a tendency to a constipation, you need to eat butter with it.
 Eat cheese before you eat anything.
 Just a tablespoon before anything, whether it's vegetable juice, or milk, milkshake, meat meal.
 If it's a meat meal, I suggest that you have it 10 minutes after the meat meal too.